PhilipVigus/CV/README.md

 *Quality Reviewer* (October 2009 – October 2012)

-- Managing a caseload of 150+ centres across London
-- Developing relationships with clients in order to grow their business with OCN and improve the quality of their provision
+- Managing a caseload of 150+ centres across London, developing relationships with clients in order to grow their business and improve the quality of their provision
-- Writing detailed reports, ensuring accuracy and readability
-- Handling complex queries in person and over the telephone
+- Writing detailed reports and handling complex queries in person and over the telephone
 - Delivering training to clients and colleagues

 *Senior Administration Officer* (April 2007 – September 2009)